MartinMiles/xm-cloud/README.md

 ## TypeScript

  - [Best Practices for Next.js and TypeScript Component Organization](https://www.getfishtank.com/insights/best-practices-for-nextjs-and-typescript-component-organization) - Learn effective strategies for organizing your Next.js components using TypeScript for scalable and maintainable code.
+ - [Leprechaun: A TypeScript Model Generator for Sitecore JSS](https://www.getfishtank.com/insights/leprechaun-a-typescript-model-generator-for-sitecore-jss) - Step‑by‑step guide on using Leprechaun to generate TypeScript models in your Sitecore JSS projects, streamlining development and ensuring type safety.

 ## Vercel